YABOIpy/GoDm/README.md

 Recommended:
 > use 0 - 3000 tokens for stability
 > above 20 mbps netspeed dependent on amount of tokens
+____
+> godm creates a random context for each token, its not adviced to restarting godm after different functions.
+> it will automatically return to the menu

 GoDm was made to be fast so even small amounts are enough for significant speeds
 ```